mayflower/err-rasa/README.md

 npm run train:dialog
 ```

+Now grab your Slack-API-Key from [Slack apps overview](https://api.slack.com/apps) (There you have to create an app for you for Errbot if not done yet).
+If you click then into one app, the api token key is listed between the app properties.
-Now grab your Slack-API-Key and pass it to th configuration as the last task and you can start your bot
+Then pass the key to the configuration as the last task and you can start your bot (``BOT_IDENTITY`` in ``config.py``).

 ```bash